 What we consider when reviewing an application from an international student:

 - The level of academic preparation to succeed at Hendrix College as documented by the quality, rigor, and breadth of the student’s academic record – the transcript – and, of course, by how well the applicant performed in the courses he or she has taken.

 - Confirmation that the applicant is prepared to succeed at Hendrix as documented by standardized test scores (such as TOEFL, IELTS, etc.).

-- Non-native English speakers must provide official results of the TOEFL, IELTS, or comparable test of English proficiency.
+Non-native English speakers must provide official results of the TOEFL or IELTS.
 English proficiency may be substantiated by meeting one of the following requirements:

 - IELTS overall band minimum score – 7.0

 - TOEFL internet-based minimum score – 94

 - An SAT Evidence-based reading and writing score of 730 or higher, or an ACT English score of 32 or higher can replace the TOEFL or IELTS test requirement.

 Students with the following test scores will be considered for conditional admission by completing the International Student Summer Institute the summer before the BA program begins:

 - IELTS overall band minimum score – 6.5

 - Insights to the candidate’s personality, fit for the Hendrix community, and writing ability as evidenced from the essay or personal statement.

 - Insights to the candidate’s personality and fit for the Hendrix community as indicated by letters of recommendation from the applicant’s teacher(s) and/or counselor.